Foreign Travel (cont.)

 Traveler's Diarrhea and Cholera

 Traveler's diarrhea: Diarrhea is among the most frequent health problems encountered by travelers.
-Up to 40% of short-term travelers to developing countries and up to 70% of long-term travelers will experience at least one bout of diarrhea.
 Because traveler's diarrhea is caused by eating or drinking contaminated food and water, people traveling under primitive conditions are at highest risk.

 - Select food and drink with care.
 In most cases, the traveler should carry along an antibiotic to take in case diarrhea develops.
 If diarrhea is mild, bismuth subsalicylate (Pepto-Bismol), loperamide (Imodium), or diphenoxylate hydrochloride (Lomotil) may be taken to slow things down while the antibiotic is working.
 These medicines should not be taken if bloody diarrhea, severe abdominal pain, or high fever is present.